Data Migration

 You Throw Away Your Hard Work

-While ETL and Excel (combined with a lot of manpower) may get a project over the line, it doesn’t naturally capture all the knowledge generated during the project and make it available for re-use in future migrations and data projects.
-Organizations looking to conduct another migration, data quality, master data management, or any other data initiative, will need to start from square one to rebuild any rules from the migration again from scratch.
+While ETL and Excel (combined with a lot of manpower) may get a project over the line, it doesn’t naturally capture all the knowledge generated during the project and make it available for re-use in future data migrations and data projects.
+Organizations looking to conduct another data migration, data quality, master data management, or any other data initiative, will need to start from square one to rebuild any rules from the migration again from scratch.

 Bottom Line: Your next project is going to cost more and take longer than it needs to